Aliases for ATF4 Gene

 GeneCards Summary for ATF4 Gene

 ATF4 (Activating Transcription Factor 4) is a Protein Coding gene.
-Diseases associated with ATF4 include leukoencephalopathy with vanishing white matter and t-cell leukemia.
-Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+Diseases associated with ATF4 include T-Cell Leukemia.
+Among its related pathways are HTLV-I infection and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is ATF5.

 UniProtKB/Swiss-Prot for ATF4 Gene

 Transcriptional activator.
 Binds the cAMP response element (CRE) (consensus: 5-GTGACGT[AC][AG]-3), a sequence present in many viral and cellular promoters.
 Cooperates with FOXO1 in osteoblasts to regulate glucose homeostasis through suppression of beta-cell production and decrease in insulin production (By similarity).
-It binds to a Tax-responsive enhancer element in the long terminal repeat of HTLV-I. Regulates the induction of DDIT3/CHOP and asparagine synthetase (ASNS) in response to ER stress.
+It binds to a Tax-responsive enhancer element in the long terminal repeat of HTLV-I. Regulates the induction of DDIT3/CHOP and asparagine synthetase (ASNS) in response to endoplasmic reticulum (ER) stress.
 In concert with DDIT3/CHOP, activates the transcription of TRIB3 and promotes ER stress-induced neuronal apoptosis by regulating the transcriptional induction of BBC3/PUMA.
 Activates transcription of SIRT4.
 Regulates the circadian expression of the core clock component PER2 and the serotonin transporter SLC6A4.
 Binds in a circadian time-dependent manner to the cAMP response elements (CRE) in the SLC6A4 and PER2 promoters and periodically activates the transcription of these genes.
 During ER stress response, activates the transcription of NLRP1, possibly in concert with other factors (PubMed:26086088).